Things you must bring

 Things you must know

 Both partners must attend a marriage or civil partnership notice appointment.
-If you are attending separate appointments you'll need to know your partner’s date of birth, address and occupation.
+You'll need to know your partner’s date of birth, address and occupation.

 How to find us